EqualExperts/data-engineering-exercise-python/README.md

 - You are provided a sample of posts and votes; in production, files like these will land as a supplier sends them
 - You will use sqlite3 for demonstration; your solution should treat sqlite3 as if it were a real data warehouse
+- The database should be saved on the root folder of the project as warehouse.db
 - If the sqlite3 database file is deleted, your pipeline should re-create it from posts and tags data
 - If the sqlite3 database file already exists, your pipeline should merge any new posts and votes data into it
-- Your program will be invoked with `pipenv run python src/main.py /path/to/posts_file.json /path/to/votes_file.json`
+- There's a Makefile you should use to run/test/lint your project.
+- The Makefile abstracts the development environment inside a docker container, then docker is the only requirement in your environment.
+- We're going to review your project using the same Makefile.

 This repo contains a bootstrap project to create the data ingestion.
-You are free to change anything about this bootstrap solution as you see fit (import another libs, create/delete src files, for example), so long as it can still be executed by a reviewer.
+You are free to import another libs into the Pipfile, create/delete src files, for example), so long as it can still be executed by the Makefile

-- The project is set up to use Pipenv & Python 3.8
-- SQLite3 provides an infrastructure-free simple data warehouse stand-in
-- Testing environment with pytest
-- Facilites for linting etc. are provided as scripts and integrated with Pipenv

-[Pipfile](Pipfile) is provided to manage the dependencies using pipenv.
+[Makefile](Makefile) is provided with the following targets:

-  - Use `pipenv install --dev` to install dependencies in a virtualenv.
-  - Use `pipenv shell` to spawn a shell within the virtualenv.

-[Scripts](scripts) is provided with helpful scripts to fetch data, test, lint and tidy code.
-Pipenv is used to run the scripts:

-  - `pipenv run fetch_data`

-  - `pipenv run test`

-  - `pipenv run lint`

-  - `pipenv run tidy`
+create-docker-image            Create Docker Image to run the challenge fetch-data                     Fetch dataset install-dependencies           Install challenge dependencies from Pipfile lint                           Lint code run-query                      Run query (make query="select * from posts" run-query) run                            Run challenge test                           Run tests tidy                           Tidy code

 [src/main.py](src/main.py) is provided as an entry point.